10 of the Best Laundry Poems

-For many of us, laundry is an inescapable consequence of wearing clothes.
+For many of us, laundry is an inescapable consequence of wearing clothes (while laundry poems clearly are not).
 Wash and wear always has seemed reversed to me, or at the least, mid-cycle.
-It’s more likely repeated day after day, wear and wash and wear. . .
-Those who successfully mark a single day of the week for laundry chores clearly do not live in my house, but they have my undying respect.
+It’s more likely repeated day after day, wear and wash and wear … Those who successfully mark a single day of the week for laundry chores obviously do not live in my house, but they have my undying respect.

 The Short and Long of It

 Inside of this measuring stick called a line

 on a clothesline of air.

 folded, ready to wear,